Bed Bugs & Pesticides

 When pesticides are used they need to be targeted at the zones where the bugs are, where they spend most of their time, and different ones need to be used to ensure we don’t make them resistant.
 You can’t spray em again only harder, or just make it stronger, or use “the good stuff” – if they are resistant you need to use something else!

-We use heat (either whole home treatments or targeted steaming) and dessicant dusts, physical controls like mattress encasements and interceptor traps, and hard work.
+We use heat treatment for bed bugs (either whole home treatments or targeted steaming) and dessicant dusts, physical controls like mattress encasements and interceptor traps, targeted sprays, and hard work.
 It works, it can still take some time, it doesn’t make the resistance problem worse, it is safe, and it works.

 Contact Assured Environmental Today